anemoi-project/anemoi/README.md

 ## MiniMax-H3 Quick Start

-After activating the `evg` environment, the launcher downloads only the required model components and compressed DiT, builds the native MPA extensions, selects a valid number of visible GPUs, and generates the demo video:
+After activating the `anemoi` environment, the launcher downloads only the required model components and compressed DiT, builds the native MPA extensions, selects a valid number of visible GPUs, and generates the demo video:

 ```bash
 scripts/run_minimax_h3.sh